Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 In addition to the main mod, I've included the [Curator's Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) and [Safehouse Plus](https://www.nexusmods.com/skyrimspecialedition/mods/39278) add-ons, along with countless patches for full integration.

+If you want to avoid the museum entirely, [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) is included.

 ### New Quests

 - [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) is a new lands mod.
 The East Empire Company commissions the Dragonborn to slay a dragon that is interrupting trade routes throughout Skyrim.
 But is the dragon stirring up trouble with a particular reason and what sinister motive does it have for its actions?